-Graduate students to senior researchers in statistics and applied mathematicians who wish to refer to very rich and authentic collection in population models and their analytical solutions to their real-world applications.
-Research scientists and quantitative biologists would find it fascinatingly replicative information stored in this volume
+Graduate students to senior researchers in statistics and applied mathematicians who wish to refer to a very rich and authentic collection of population models and their analytical solutions to their real-world applications.
+Research scientists and quantitative biologists would find this information fascinatingly replicative

 - No. of pages:

 Associate Professor, Department of Biostatistics and Epidemiology, Department of Mathematics, Department of Medicine-Section of Infectious Diseases, Medical College of Georgia, Augusta University

 C. R. Rao is a world famous statistician who earned a place in the history of statistics as one of those “who developed statistics from its adhoc origins into a firmly grounded mathematical science.”

 He was employed at the Indian Statistical Institute (ISI) in 1943 as a research scholar after obtaining an MA degree in mathematics with a first class and first rank from Andhra University in1941 and MA degree in statistics from Calcutta University in 1943 with a first class, first rank, gold medal and record marks which remain unbroken during the last 73 years.